Guardians vs. Blue Jays Player Props Betting Odds

-Jose Ramirez and Vladimir Guerrero Jr. are two of the players with prop bets on the table when the Cleveland Guardians and the Toronto Blue Jays play at Rogers Centre on Friday (beginning at 7:07 PM ET).
+Player props can be found for Vladimir Guerrero Jr. and Jose Ramirez, among others, when the Toronto Blue Jays host the Cleveland Guardians at Rogers Centre on Saturday at 3:07 PM ET.

 Bet on this matchup or its props with BetMGM!